 Always place refuse in black sacks and please do not put any loose rubbish or recycling, such as bottles and newspapers in the dustbin, as the bin men will not take it.
 Do not leave black bags out as the seagulls will tear them apart and make a huge mess.

 Bags should be found in the basement for recycling.
-One is for paper, one for bottles, one for cardboard and one for plastic bottles and metal cans.
+One is for paper and cardboard, one for bottles, and one for plastic and cans.
 Please place the recycling in these bags and leave them out on the relevant Monday morning.
 Recycling is collected fortnightly and there should be a printed timetable of collections on the notice board in the kitchen.
 Otherwise, consult the Cornwall Council web site for dates.

 If you are leaving the house before the recycling collection day, please leave the bags in the basement, not by the dustbins.
 If you are in the house, please put out any bags that are already in the basement on collection day.

 Seating for 8 or so and dining for up to 10 people.
-There is a TV and a Blu Ray DVD player as well as a Sky Q Box.
-The TV has internet connection and supports catch up TV and downloads from various services and the Sky Q Box can record programmes.
-The stereo is also available for CDs, and the radio (both DAB and FM) and iPod.
+There is a TV and a Blu Ray DVD player.
+The TV has internet connection and supports catch up TV and streaming services.
+The stereo is also available for CDs, and the radio (both DAB and FM).
 The HiFi has a small Bluetooth adapter connected to the AUX input.
 Just press the button on the top for a while until the light comes on and you can connect any BT device (BT ID BT4807).

 The electric fire has controls under the flap at the front.
 Ensure the fire is plugged directly into the wall outlet and not the extension lead.